typelevel/Laika/docs/customizing-laika/parsing-rendering.md

 Separate Parsing and Rendering
 ==============================

-The chapter [transformation-basics] introduced the API for performing a full transformation from text markup to output format.
+The chapter [Transformation Basics] introduced the API for performing a full transformation from text markup to output format.
 In many cases this is all you need.